M-F, 8 a.m. to 5 p.m. ET

 - Your Branch of Service will send papers for Regular and Reserve and certain forms of Disability Retirement to DFAS R&A Pay.
 We create an account and initiate your retirement payments.

-- Your Branch of Service will send papers relating to some Disability Retirements to the Veterans Administration (VA), which may pay entitlements of this sort.
+- Your Branch of Service will send papers relating to some Disability Retirements to the Department of Veterans Affairs (VA), which may pay entitlements of this sort.

 - R&A Pay and the VA work with the papers we receive from the Branch of Service.
 We may contact you to ensure you receive all the money you are entitled to and no overpayments occur.